nationalarchives/design-system/src/styles/typography/index.md

 ## Chips

 Chips are small "tags" of information.
-They are used in the [supertitles of heading groups](#headings-with-supertitles) as well as labels in the top left of some [card components](../../components/card/).
+They are used in the [supertitles of heading groups](#headings-with-supertitles) as well as labels in the top left of some [card components](../../components/card/) and [index grid items](../../components/index-grid/).

 The chip should be short, at most about 2–3 words or 12–15 characters.